Taking it Back to the Basics: Stormwater Management Pond Parts

 A pre-construction meeting was held onsite in March 2013.
-At that time, the repair plans were outlined for the county, including the equipment to be utilized, methods and materials.
-The county was satisfied that this plan would restore the basin to full functionality, as originally designed, while meeting Delaware Sediment and Erosion Control regulations.
+At that time, the repair plans were outlined for the county, including the equipment to be utilized, methods, and materials.
+The county was satisfied that this plan would restore the basin to full functionality, as originally designed while meeting Delaware Sediment and Erosion Control regulations.

 Construction began in late April 2013.
-SOLitude Lake Management worked with an experienced local sub-contractor to complete construction portion of the repairs.
-The pond was very small, so to reduce the construction footprint, a mini-excavator and small skid loader were the only equipment used.
+SOLitude Lake Management worked with an experienced local sub-contractor to complete the construction portion of the repairs.
+The pond was very small, so to reduce the construction footprint, a mini-excavator and small skid loader was the only equipment used.
 Much of the fine grading and rip-rap installation was designated to be completed by hand to maintain the grade and keep the geotextile fabric from being damaged.

 The outlet structure just before the installation of the new riser pipe.
 The new rip-rap stone is being installed at the bottom of the regraded pond.

-The first step of the repair was to remove the rip-rap, sediment and organic debris in the basin.
+The first step of the repair was to remove the rip-rap, sediment, and organic debris in the basin.
 This was completed, and the basin brought back to the correct grade, including the rip-rap inlet swale and the rip-rap area in front of the disconnected inlet pipe flared end section.
 The separated flared end section was not damaged.
 It was removed, and the subgrade was repaired.
 The flared end section was re-attached and properly sealed to the inlet pipe.
 After the inlet pipe was repaired, a woven geotextile underlayment fabric from Carthage Mills was installed.
 The fabric was keyed in and pinned, per Delaware Sediment and Stormwater Management Regulations.
-The galvanized low-flow riser stand pipe was ordered and engineered, per the original stormwater management plans.
+The galvanized low-flow riser standpipe was ordered and engineered, per the original stormwater management plans.
 It was installed and sealed to the outlet structure to prevent separation.
 The geotextile fabric was then installed around the outlet pipe riser.
 The final step of the repair involved installing 25 tons of 12” minor rip-rap stone in the basin.

-Following the installation of the riprap stone, the erosion near the manhole that had been caused by the separation of the flared end section of the inlet pipe was repaired with clean fill and the entire area was topped with topsoil.
+Following the installation of the riprap stone, the erosion near the manhole that had been caused by the separation of the flared end section of the inlet pipe was repaired with clean fill, and the entire area was topped with topsoil.
 A rolled erosion control matting from North American Green and seed were added to this area and any area with disturbed soils.
-It was seeded with permanent stabilization grass seed mix.
+It was seeded with a permanent stabilization grass seed mix.

-The construction portion of the project was completed in less than five work days by early May 2013.
+The construction portion of the project was completed in less than five workdays by early May 2013.